Jankoziol/discrete-sample/README.md

 # discrete-sample
-This project is aiming to provide C++ implementations of methods to sample discrete probability distributions.
+This project provides C++ implementations of methods to sample discrete probability distributions.

 # algorithms
+The algorithms implemented in this project are the following:<br>
+- Sampling using the cumulative distribution
+- Walker's method of aliases

 # author
 Name: Jan Alexander Koziol <br>
-Email: jankoziol@gmx.de <br>
+Email: jankoziol@gmx.de